 Changes to a listed building or place

-The need to apply for permission does not necessarily mean that you cannot make changes to a listed building or place in the future, it just means that the impact of any change upon its special interest will be carefully considered.
+The need to apply for permission doesn’t necessarily mean that you can’t make changes to a listed building or place in the future, it just means that the impact of any change upon its special interest will be carefully considered.
 The application process enables a decision to be made that balance the building or place's special heritage interest against other planning issues which can include function, condition or viability, amongst others.

 Carrying out repairs to a listed building

-It is best to seek advice from the Historic Environment Team about whether permission is required to undertake repairs as there are very limited permitted development rights (i.e. works that can be undertaken without the need for consent) for works to listed buildings and places.
+pre-application advice from us about whether permission is required to undertake repairs as there are limited permitted development rights (works that can be undertaken without the need for consent) for works to listed buildings and places.